 - Nights at Manikaran or in Kasol – Day 5

 - Explore Manikaran gurudwara early in the morning and start return journey – Day 6

 Languages Spoken in Manali

-Hindi is the official and most spoken language in Manali.
+Hindi is the official and most spoken language here.
 Himachali or Pahadi too is spoken among the locals.
-If however you were not familiar with either of these two, even then you will not face any problem as people related to Tourism industry are well verse in English.
+If however, you were not familiar with either of these two, even then you will not face any problem as people related to the Tourism industry are well versed in English.

 Distance from Manali